LUDVIG: Learning-Free Uplifting of 2D Visual Features to Gaussian Splatting Scenes: From 3D uplifting to downstream tasks

-As in \cite{kerr2023lerf,qin2023langsplat,zuo2024fmgs}, we propose uplifting CLIP features~\citep{radford2021clip} for open-vocabulary object detection.
-CLIP effectively aligns images and text in a shared representation space, making it well-suited for tasks involving text-based queries.
-Since CLIP outputs only one feature vector per input image, additional steps are required to distill CLIP into the 3D Gaussians.
+Following \cite{kerr2023lerf}, we tackle the task of open-vocabulary object localization by uplifting CLIP features~\citep{ilharco2021openclip}.
+CLIP effectively aligns images and text in a shared representation space.
+As a measure of alignment, we use the relevancy score introduced by LERF~\citep{kerr2023lerf}, which measures the similarity between a CLIP visual feature and a text query.

-\vsp \paragraph{Construction of CLIP feature maps.} We follow the common practice \citep{kerr2023lerf, zuo2024fmgs} of constructing multi-resolution CLIP 2D feature maps by querying CLIP on a grid of overlapping patches at different scales and aggregating the resulting representations.
-As in \cite{zuo2024fmgs}, rather than keeping the different representations separate, we choose to aggregate them with a simple average pooling.
-These multi-resolution CLIP features are uplifted into 3D using Eq.~(\ref{eq:uplifting}). \vsp \paragraph{Refinement with DINOv2 graph diffusion.} We further refine these features with the diffusion procedure described in Sec.~\ref{sec:diffusion}.
-To this end, DINOv2 features are also uplifted, and the similarity matrix is built as in Eq.~(\ref{eq:edges}), with no unary term $P$.
-The diffusion process locally aggregates CLIP features from Gaussians whose DINOv2 features are similar.
-This enhances the granularity of CLIP visual representations while remaining in the CLIP feature space, allowing for downstream applications with text queries. \cite{wysoczanska2023clipdino} perform a similar procedure for 2D image segmentation, with only one step in the diffusion.
-This process can also be related to the pixel-alignment loss in \cite{zuo2024fmgs}, as a diffusion step corresponds to a gradient step for that loss.
+\myparagraph{Construction of CLIP feature maps} We follow common practice \citep{kerr2023lerf, zuo2024fmgs} and construct multi-resolution CLIP 2D feature maps by querying CLIP on a grid of overlapping patches at different scales.
+As in \cite{zuo2024fmgs}, rather than keeping the resulting representations separate, we aggregate them via average pooling.
+These multi-resolution CLIP features are uplifted into 3D using Eq.~(\ref{eq:uplifting}).

-\vsp \paragraph{Relevancy maps.} After projecting the refined 3D CLIP features into 2D, we compute a pixel-wise relevancy score with text queries embedded by CLIP.
-This relevancy map can be used for both localization and segmentation.
+\myparagraph{Relevancy scores} After uplifting CLIP features, we compute relevancy scores for each Gaussian's feature to text queries embedded by CLIP.
+These relevancy scores can then be projected into 2D and used for both localization and segmentation.
 For localization, we choose the pixel with the highest relevancy score.
-For segmentation, we predict a SAM mask by selecting point prompts among pixels with the highest relevancy score.
-Specifics on the computation of relevancy scores and segmentation masks are provided in Appendix Sec.~\ref{sec:appendix-clip}.
+For segmentation, we render the relevancy scores and either (i) directly threshold the rendered scores, or (ii) predict a SAM mask by selecting point prompts among pixels with the highest score.
+Specifics on the computation of relevancy scores and segmentation masks are provided in the supplementary (Sec.~\ref{sec:appendix-clip}).